 I reached out to an old university friend before visiting Copenhagen last year and that’s how I found out about the student club KB3.
 This turned out to be one of the best nights of the trip and we got to meet plenty of locals our age.

 2. Check out Local Bloggers

 A little bit of self-advertising for the blogging community here, but this one is useful I swear!
-If you veer away from the larger review sites, which are just full of moany tourists anyway, and head to the sites of local bloggers instead you’ll get a far more in depth view into a country or city.
-Bloggers can give you advice on amazing, and quite often hidden, places that might not be rated no.1 on tripadvisor.
+If you veer away from the larger review sites, which are quite often just full of moaning tourists anyway, and head to the sites of local bloggers instead you’ll get a far more in-depth view of a country or city.
+Bloggers can give you advice on amazing, and quite often hidden, places that might not be rated no.1 on TripAdvisor.

 London Tip: Check out one of my favourite London blogs Living London to discover some of the city’s true hidden gems.
 Saira, the face behind Living London, also offers ‘Wanderings’ – the opportunity for locals and tourists alike to explore parts of London that remain relatively unknown and under-explored.